Health, Nutrition & Exercise Sciences (HNES)

 HNES 485.
 Sport Management Internship.
 1-12 Credits.

 This course provides comprehensive learning experiences for students majoring in Sport Management.
-It includes 43 hours per credit of on-site work experience with approved organizations and may be repeated for a total of 12 credits.
-Prereq: HNES 190, HNES 226 and students must be admitted to the Sport Management program.
+It includes 43 hours per credit of on-site work experience with approved organizations.
+Prereq: HNES 190 and HNES 226.
+Prereq or Coreq: Sport Management majors only or with instructor permission.
+May be repeated for a total of 12 credits.

 HNES 491.
 Seminar.
 1-5 Credits.